eclipse-openj9/openj9-docs/docs/xshareclasses.md

         -Xshareclasses:checkURLTimestamps

 : Causes timestamps of `jar` or `zip` files to be checked every time a class is loaded.
 If a timestamp has changed, the class is loaded from the `jar` or `zip` file and not from the shared cache.
-This sub-option is not enabled by default and reflects the legacy behavior of the shared classes cache.
+This suboption is not enabled by default and reflects the legacy behavior of the shared classes cache.

 : <i class="fa fa-pencil-square-o" aria-hidden="true"></i> **Note:** The timestamp of a bootstrap `jar` or `zip` file is checked once when it is used for the first time to load a class.